odinuv/web/en/apv/index.md

 - Make an excellent (PHP, JavaScript, SQL, ...) programmer out of you.
 That needs much more practice, but this may be a good start).
 - Show you all the technical details.
-- Make an [UX, Software Architect, Testing, ...) expert out of you (that reading need much more then reading a single book, but this may be a good start).
+- Make an [UX, Software Architect, Testing, ...) expert out of you (that reading need much more than reading a single book, but this may be a good start).

 ## Who?
 Why?